China limits how it defines COVID deaths in official count

 An AP investigation then showed that numbers have been clouded by the way health authorities tally COVID-19 statistics, applying a much narrower, less transparent and at times shifting standard, as Shanghai changed how it defined positive cases.

-That narrower criteria has meant China’s COVID-19 death toll will always be significantly lower than those of many other nations.
+That narrower criteria means that China’s COVID-19 death toll will always be significantly lower than those of many other nations.

-An Associated Press reporter saw multiple people being wheeled out of funeral homes in Beijing last week, and two relatives told the AP their loved ones had died after testing positive for COVID-19.
+An Associated Press reporter saw multiple bodies being wheeled out of funeral homes in Beijing last week, and two relatives said their loved ones had died after testing positive for COVID-19.
 Last week, however, the country did not report any deaths due to COVID-19.

+Medical resources in smaller cities and rural communities, which are home to about 500 million of China’s 1.4 billion people, lag far behind those of large cities such as Beijing and Shanghai.
+The rural medical infrastructure includes 17,000 county-level hospitals, many of which lack even a single ICU bed, 35,000 township health centers and 599,000 village clinics.

+To Beijing’s southwest, hospital emergency wards in smaller cities are being overwhelmed.
+On Wednesday, AP journalists witnessed dozens of elderly patients in critical condition being wheeled into crowded wards in Zhuozhou, in China’s industrial Hebei province.

 Different countries count cases and deaths differently, and patchy testing means that direct comparisons are often misleading.

-The World Health Organization estimated in May that nearly 15 million people died from COVID-19 or due to overwhelmed health systems in the first two years of the pandemic.
-That is more than the official death toll of over 6 million for that period.
+The WHO estimated in May that nearly 15 million people died from COVID-19 or due to overwhelmed health systems in the first two years of the pandemic.
+That is significantly more than the official death toll of over 6 million for that period.

-AP Science writer Aniruddha Ghosal contributed to this report from New Delhi.
+Associated Press news researcher Caroline Chen and science writer Aniruddha Ghosal in New Delhi contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.